 1. Find the Middle Ground

-You might want a relaxing place under the trees.
-The kids might be more interested with splashing in water teeming with people.
+You might want a quiet, relaxing place under the trees.
+The kids might be more interested with splashing in water teeming with other kids.

 2. Set Aside an Hour a Day for Family Time

-If you have children of all ages, they are going to want to do things across the activity spectrum.
+If you have children of all ages, they are going to want to do all sorts of different activities on holidays.
 And so they should.

 4. Old Traditions vs. New Memories

 Is a family camping trip a time-honoured tradition in your family?
 Something that you did as a child and are excited to start doing with your own children?

 While that’s a perfectly lovely sentiment, it’s important to remember that memories are not always an accurate record of history.
 Before you try and recreate your camping history, you should spend some time on reflecting what exactly made those trips so important to you in the first place.

 Then, rather than trying to recreate those moments from your youth, find new ways to be with your family that will create those same warm memories in them.